 In Use

-Four generous gold ribbons solve the perennial “Where did my place go?” problem.
+Four generous gold ribbons solve the “Where did my place go?” problem.
 There are enough ribbons for the two readings, a Psalm, and also an extra for the lectionary at the back.

 It is bulky: over two pounds and roughly 1.5 in. thick.
 It’s a desk Bible, not a travel companion.